Abu-Ruhan-Mahamud/Periodic_table/README.md

-periodic table project for relational databse certification in freecodecamp
+periodic table project for relational database certification in freecodecamp